 Bulk precipitation is collected and measured on an event basis.
 Precipitation amount and pH are measured for each event.
 The pH is measured with a Cole Parmer digital pH meter model 5987 and a Cole Parmer combination electrode with a calomel reference.
+The Mt.
+Mansfield station has an Orion SA 250 portable pH meter with a Cole Parmer combination electrode with a calomel reference.
+This pH meter was necessary to eliminate electrical interference.

 Rainfall is intercepted by a funnel with a polyethylene screen (1241 micron mesh) at its vortex and passes through a length of tygon tubing until it reaches and is collected in a one gallon polyethylene jug.
 The entire apparatus is housed in a wooden box, one foot in width and four feet in height.
-Snow is collected in a five gallon polyethylene bucket and brought indoors to completely melt before the pH is measured.
+Snow is collected in a five gallon polyethylene bucket and brought indoors to melt completely before the pH is measured.

 The collectors are located in flat open areas, away from roads, point sources, heavily urbanized and/or agricultural areas, trees and overhead wires.

-All monitors are trained by the DEC and the monitor's techniques are observed bi-annually There has been a low turnover of monitors, which has contributed to consistency in the data collection.
+All monitors are trained by the DEC and the monitor's techniques are observed bi-annually.
+There has been a low turnover of monitors, which has contributed to consistency in the data collection.

 The pH meters are calibrated with buffers 4.00 and 7.00 prior to each use.
-To ensure that the electrodes are working properly, the monitors are supplied with a check sample of pH 4.70 + 1.00 at 25 °°C. The pH meters are professionally calibrated every year and the electrodes are replaced when they show signs of slow response or failure.
+To ensure that the electrodes are working properly, the monitors are supplied with a check sample of pH 4.70+/-0.10 at 25°C. The pH meters are professionally calibrated every year and the electrodes are replaced when they show signs of slow response or failure.
 The pH and the amount of precipitation is recorded on a monthly report sheets along with comments about duration of event, type of precipitation, time and date of analysis, use of pH check sample and presence of visible contaminants in the sample.
 The bulk collector jugs and snow buckets are rinsed with distilled water three times after each precipitation event.